GL Communications Inc.

-Multi-link Frame Relay Emulation
+Client Server based Multi-link Frame Relay (MFR) Emulator

 Overview

-Multi-Link Frame Relay, or MFR, is similar to Multi-Link PPP, and both are a form of inverse multiplexing.
+Frame Relay (FR) and MFR, is similar to Multi-Link PPP, and both are a form of inverse multiplexing.
 Users rely on inverse multiplexing when access line capacity does not scale smoothly, i.e. notice the big jumps in bandwidth from 56kbps, 1.544 Mbps, and 45 Mbps.
 In such cases, intermediate bandwidth must be derived by aggregating a number of smaller access lines into larger ones.
 MFR is used to derive a larger frame relay pipe by aggregating smaller frame relay pipes.
 For example, 5 T1 frame relay pipes could be bundled to appear as a single 7.5 Mbps frame relay pipe.
 Some of the advantages of using MFR are: better bandwidth sizing according to customer traffic requirements and potentially better QOS by minimizing delay.

 MFR works by bundling multiple T1 circuits into a multilink bundle and fragmenting the individual frame relay frames into fragments.
 These fragments are then transported in parallel over the multiple T1 circuits.
 At the other end, the fragments are reassembled into the original frame relay frames.
 The protocol includes the use of sequence numbers to allow the fragments to be reassembled correctly and to ensure that the reconstructed frames are sent out in the original order in which they entered the network.

-Main Features:
+Main Features

-• Performs MFR as well as FR simulation on up to 16 T1/E1 lines
+• Performs MFR as well as FR simulation on up to 16 T1 E1 lines

 • Adheres to FRF.12 standards